 Middle Eastern Respiratory Syndrome (MERS)

 Middle Eastern Respiratory Syndrome, or MERS, is a viral illness that causes severe lung infection.
 The disease was first reported in Saudi Arabia in 2012 and as of 2018 had only been diagnosed twice in the United States.
 In 2015, an outbreak affected 180 people in the Republic of Korea when the infection came in from Saudi Arabia.
 Overall, more than 20 countries worldwide have reported cases of MERS.
-Details of those countries can be found on the World Health Organization website.

 - The MERS virus causes flu-like symptoms, with most patients developing pneumonia as a secondary infection.